Quantum correction to the entropy of noncommutative BTZ black hole: CONCLUSIONS

 \section{CONCLUSIONS}

 In summary, using the Hamilton-Jacobi version of the tunneling formalism we have considered the metric of a noncommutative BTZ black hole and we have shown that the noncommutative corrections for Hawking temperature and entropy occur only in second order in the parameter $ \theta $.
 In addition, we have also shown that the product of entropy is dependent on the mass parameter $ M $ and becomes independent of the mass when $ \theta =0$.
 Besides, by considering the GUP via the Hamilton-Jacobi method to calculate the imaginary part of the action, we have obtained quantum corrections for Hawking temperature, entropy and specific heat capacity of a noncommutative BTZ black hole.
 Moreover, in our calculations the GUP was introduced by the correction to the energy of a particle due to gravity near the horizon.
-Thus, in our model the GUP allows us to find logarithmic corrections to the area law.
-Also, we have analyzed the nature of the specific heat capacity and we have observed from Fig. \ref{capacity} that the noncommutative BTZ black hole is stable.
-On the other hand analyzing Fig. \ref{capacity2} we have found that the noncommutative BTZ black hole is stable only for $ r_+ > r_{\theta}={\sqrt{\theta B}}/{2}$.
+Thus, in our model the GUP allows us to find logarithmic corrections to the area law. {We have found that noncommutative BTZ black hole is stable for $r_+ > r_{\theta}={\sqrt{\theta B}}/{2}$.
+Furthermore, we also have analyzed the nature of the specific heat capacity and we have observed from Fig. \ref{capacity} and Fig. \ref{capacity2} the signal of presence of remnants as final stage of noncommutative BTZ black hole.}

 \acknowledgments We would like to thank CAPES and CNPq for financial support.